DrunkenToast/crabsay-tauri/report/ReportCrossDev_p3_Peter_Leconte.md

 drawing on top of targets such as windows or bitmaps.

-However, I did not find a clear way to convert a loaded image from the image crate to a drawtarget of the other library.
+However, I did not find a clear way to convert a loaded image from the image crate to a drawtarget of another library.
 Luckily, the drawing crate did have an example using a pngdecoder but having an easy to use library which abstracts such things is nice to have.